josgoo/Halite/README.md

 <div align="center"> $ Savings = \sum_{s \in ships} \ (Amortized\ Value)_s\ *\ max(\ 0,\ dist_s - new\_dist_s\ )$ </div>

 If the new dropoffs savings exceeded 500, we saved that location as a future dropoff.
 The first ship in the future to return to it would then create that specific shipyard.

-## Ship Spawning: TODO
+## Ship Spawning
-We originally created a model to determine the expected returns of a mining ship over time.
-That is, if we created a ship on turn $t$, how much halite would we expect it to mine and successfully return with.
-Unfortunately, with the advent of attacking ships and the varying farming strategies of opponents, this metric was often incorrect.

-We were unable to mathematically model the value of a ship over time because of that.
-Instead, we chose to always spawn ships up to a somewhat arbitrarily determined turn if we could.
+Originally, we tried to model to the expected returns of a new mining ship over time to determine whether or not to spawn it.
+In other words, we wanted to answer the question "if we create a ship on turn $t$, how much halite would we expect it to mine and successfully return with?"
+Unfortunately, this value proved extremely difficult to model, especially after we added the concept of attacking ships and tried to factor in different opponent strategies.
+Since we felt that we were unable to design an effective model for this subproblem, we ultimately chose to always spawn ships up to a certain turn if we had enough halite to do so.
+The exact turn chosen was a hyperparameter that we tuned with much experimentation, and ended up being around turn 270 in our final bot.

-### Shipyard Protection: TODO
-In watching our games, we found a large discrepancy in our games if an enemy destroyed our shipyards early in the game or not.
-Losing a shipyard was a huge blow; however, spending a ship to stay on the shipyard and continuously protect it was also a large cost.
-Replacing a shipyard cost 1000 halite (convert a ship + replace the ship) while protecting cost 500 per ship.
-If an enemy trades one of their ships for one of our protecting ships, than it still not only cost us 1000 halite to protect the shipyard (500 for the first ship + 500 for the second protecting ship), but it also cost us the oppertunity cost of having the ship go out and mine/attack!

-To us, this originally meant defending a shipyard was only worth it if someone would attack us without protection, but wouldn't with protection.
+## Shipyard Protection
+While reviewing some of our games late in the competition, we realized that losing shipyards in the early game was almost always a fatal blow to our agent.
+To protect against this weakness, the first thought was to assign a ship to stay still on the shipyard and protect it.
+After some thought, we agreed that having a ship stay still on the shipyard would incur too high of a cost.
+Though replacing a shipyard cost 1000 halite (to convert a ship and spawn a new one to replace it) and protecting only cost 500 (to spawn a defending ship), there was the opportunity cost of not having a ship mine or attack.
+Moreover, if an enemy managed to destroy our protecting ships, we would have to continually spawn more protecting ships.
+We therefore concluded that defending a shipyard was only worth it if an enemy attacked us without protection, but stayed away with protection.

-In our imperical findings though, a shipyard ended up being worth more than 1000 halite.
-It provided an unquantified amount of board control for our ships.
-Because of this, we once again didn't come up with a completely sound solution.
-We chose to have a protector for every shipyard once we had reached a certain number of ships with the idea being that the decreasing marginal value of each ship would at some point be below that of spending a ship to defend our base.
-We chose that number to be 15 through trial and error.
+Empirically however, we found that a shipyard ended up being worth far more than 1000 halite&mdash;it provided an unquantifiable amount of board control for our ships.
+This newfound value inspired us to have a protecting ship for every shipyard after reaching a certain total number of ships.
+We figured that the decreasing marginal value of each new ship would at some point be lower than the value of spending a ship to defend our base.
+Through trial and error, we tuned this number of ships to be 15.

-We did implement a slightly more involved protection where we would leave a protector on a shipyard if there was an enemy ship nearby and we were within a manhattan distance of 1 from the shipyard.
-We didn't want to mess with out amortized value system too much.
+We added a small optimization which allowed us to always protect a shipyard if it was in immediate danger of being destroyed, even if we were below the protecting threshold: if an enemy ship was nearby and a friendly ship was adjacent to or on top of the shipyard, that ship would move to protect the shipyard.

 # Approaching a Halite Problem: What We Learned